Solomon Areda

-Solomon Areda Waktolla (ሰለሞን አረዳ ዋቅቶላ, Solomoon Araddaa Waqtolaa) is an Ethiopian lawyer who had served the Deputy Chief Justice/Vice President of the Federal Supreme Court of Ethiopia from 2018 to 2023.
-Solomon is a prominent Ethiopian lawyer with 23 years of experience in the practice of law, public administration and policy research who is committed for seeing a free and independent judiciary in Ethiopia.
-Solomon served in the Ethiopian Judiciary mainly as a judge for 18 years on different levels of the court in both regional and federal positions.
+Solomon Areda Waktolla (ሰለሞን አረዳ ዋቅቶላ, Solomoon Araddaa Waqtolaa) is an Ethiopian lawyer who had served as the Deputy Chief Justice/Vice President of the Federal Supreme Court of Ethiopia from 2018 to 2023.
+Solomon is a prominent lawyer with 26 years of experience in the practice of law, public administration and policy research who is committed for seeing a free and independent judiciary in Ethiopia.
+Solomon had worked in the judiciary mainly as a judge for 20 years on different levels of the court in both regional and federal positions.
 In addition, he has been appointed to the membership of the Permanent Court of Arbitration (PCA) at The Hague, Netherlands for a six-year term to serve as an Arbitrator.

+Solomon was appointed on 15 November 2022 by the UN General Assembly as a Half-time Judge of the United Nations Dispute Tribunal for a mandate starting on 1 July 2023 and ending on 30 June 2030.
+Furthermore, he has been appointed by the Board of Directors of the African Development Bank as a Judge of the Administrative Tribunal of the African Development Bank, effective from November 2023.

+Solomon is an accomplished judge and jurist with many years of legal and judicial work experience at both national and international levels.